Skip to content

 2. Reject if docked or landed.

-3. Reject if the player has no active ship.
+3. Reject if the player has no current ship (Player.current_ship_id IS NULL).

 4. Resolve the movement type: